Advertisement

 The central thesis of Ellenberger’s book is simple yet groundbreaking:

-Part 1: The Deep Roots of the Unconscious
+Part 1: The Deep Roots of the Unconscious in mind

 1. Shamanism and Ancient Healing

-2. Mesmer and the Age of Magnetism
+2. The Mesmer and the Age of Magnetism

 3. The First Dynamic Revolution

-Sigmund Freud – The Architect of Psychoanalysis
+Sigmund Freud The creator of Psychoanalysis

 Freud’s story is familiar, but Ellenberger adds nuance and depth.

-The Collective Unconscious: A deeper layer of the psyche shared by all humanity, filled with archetypal images like the Hero, the Shadow, and the Great Mother.
+• The Collective Unconscious: A deeper layer of the psyche shared by all humanity, filled with archetypal images like the Hero, the Shadow, and the Great Mother.

-Individuation: A lifelong process of integrating conscious and unconscious aspects of the self, aiming toward wholeness.
+• Individuation: A lifelong process of integrating conscious and unconscious aspects of the self, aiming toward wholeness.

 Unlike Freud, Jung’s theories drew heavily from mythology, alchemy, and world religions.
 His vision of psychology was not only personal but universal, connecting individual struggles to the myths of humanity.